quantopy-dev/quantopy/docs/source/getting_started/index.rst

 --------------

 Are you familiar with other software for manipulating tablular data?
-Learn the pandas-equivalent operations compared to software you already know:
+Learn the quantopy-equivalent operations compared to software you already know:

 .. panels::
     :card: + comparison-card text-center shadow